rustamd74/rustamd74/README.md

 ### Hi there 👋

 #### I am Rustam.
-I have been working as a quality assurance engineer for about 2 years
+I have been working as a QA engineer for about 2 years

 ```